instadeepai/Mava/README.md

 We plan to iteratively expand Mava in the following increments:

 - 🌴 Support for more environments.
-- 🔁 More robust recurrent systems.
 - 🌳 Support for non JAX-based environments.
 - 🦾 Support for off-policy algorithms.
-- 🎛 Continuous action space environments and algorithms.

 Please do follow along as we develop this next phase!